-Inherited thrombophilias are associated with an increased risk of initial and recurrent venous thromboembolism (VTE), but testing for these conditions in the setting of an acute venous or arterial thrombotic event offers little benefit, according to research presented at the 2020 ASH Annual Meeting, which was held virtually on December 5 through 8.
+Inherited thrombophilias are associated with an increased risk of initial and recurrent venous thromboembolism (VTE), but testing for these conditions in the setting of an acute venous or arterial thrombotic event offers little benefit, according to research presented at the 2020 ASH Annual Meeting.

 Other risk factors, such as cancer, hypertension, or smoking, may be more clinically useful for making decisions about use and duration of anticoagulation, said study author Ruben Rhoades, MD, from Thomas Jefferson University in Philadelphia, Pennsylvania.